navneet0693/gitlab-github-integrations/README.md

-This is an experiment to test integration between drupal.org sandbox project and github.
+This is an experiment to test sync via mirroring between drupal.org sandbox project and github.